 Without a central air conditioner, distributing cool air evenly in your home is likely a problem you will face.
 Some rooms will be cooler, while others might become hotter.
-Leaving doors open and hoping cool air will slip to the other rooms is not going to always work.
+Leaving doors open and hoping cool air will slip to the other rooms is not always going to work.

 There are several steps you can take to move cool air from one room to another, and in this post, I’ll be sharing them with you.
 Enjoy.

-- Use an Air Circulator
+1. Use an Air Circulator

 Second, place a floor fan in the doorway facing the room that needs to be cooled.
 As the fan pushes cool air to the other room, hot air will escape leaving the room temperature cooler.

 For better efficiency, close all the openings in your home except the one that links the two rooms and leaves a window open in the cooler room to help circulate cool air.
 See our guide on how to cool down a room with no windows.

 Whole house fans work by pulling air, usually hot air hovering above a room, and exhausting it through the room or attic.
 According to the US Department of Energy, a whole-house fan can substitute air conditioning in most climates for most of the year.

-Using a whole house fan to move cool air from one room to another is a very easy and effective way.
+Using a whole house fan to move cool air from one room to another is very easy and effective.
 All you need is to install a whole-house fan in the ceiling of the hotter room.
 As the whole house fan exhausts hot air from the room, it will create negative pressure in the room, which will suck in cool air from other rooms in your home.

 In some cases, you might want to move cold air into a room that is not adjacent to the cooler room.

-If you choose to use this method, keep the ductwork straight with fewer curves and as short as possible.
+If you choose this method, keep the ductwork straight with fewer curves and as short as possible.
 A powerful exhaust fan that can move larger quantities of air through the ductwork should be used.

-An advantage of this method is that it can also be used to move warm air between the two rooms even in the winter.
+An advantage of this method is that it can also be used to move warm air between the two rooms, even in the winter.

 The above methods should help you move cool air between two rooms.
-Improving the ventilation in your home can also help distribute cool air and save on cooling or even heating bills.
+Improving the ventilation in your home can also help distribute cool air and save on cooling or heating bills.
 Setting up proper air circulation is one of the main things that can keep your home cool during the summer.

 What other methods have you tried to move cool air between different rooms?